Healthcare in Norfolk

 Healthcare in Norfolk was the responsibility of five clinical commissioning groups: Great Yarmouth and Waveney CCG, Norwich CCG, North Norfolk CCG, West Norfolk CCG and South Norfolk CCG, they merged in April 2020 becoming the Norfolk and Waveney CCG until they were replaced by an integrated care system in July 2022.
 Social Care is the responsibility of Norfolk County Council.
+The Norfolk and Waveney Integrated Care System (ICS) works with NHS, local authorities and voluntary sector partners to plan, design and deliver health and care services across the region, including community engagement programmes that seek to tailor services to local needs.

 History

 From 1947 to 1965, NHS services in Norfolk were managed by the East Anglian regional hospital boards.
 In 1974 the boards were abolished and replaced by regional health authorities.
 Norfolk came under the East Anglian RHA.
 There was a Norfolk Area Health Authority from 1974 until 1982.
 There were three district health authorities: Great Yarmouth and Waveney, West Norfolk and Wisbech and Norwich created in 1982.
 In 1993 these were reorganised into North West Anglia (which included a part of Cambridgeshire), Norwich, and Great Yarmouth and Waveney.
 Regional health authorities were reorganised and renamed strategic health authorities in 2002.
 Norfolk was under the Norfolk, Suffolk and Cambridgeshire SHA.
 In 2006 regions were again reorganised and Norfolk came under NHS East of England until that was abolished in 2013.
 There were two primary care trusts for the county: Norfolk and Great Yarmouth and Waveney.